Delta2 Lyrae: Characteristics

+Variability

+δ2 Lyrae is a variable star, probably a semiregular variable.
+It has a magnitude range of 4.22 to 4.33.

+Companion stars

 Multiple star catalogues list several companions to δ2 Lyrae, with designations such as ADS 11825.
 Two of them are a close pair of 10th magnitude stars about 87" from δ2, designated components B and C. The spectral type of the pair suggests that they are at the same distance as Delta2 Lyrae, which could mean that the three stars form a triple star system.
 In this case, the ADS 11825BC pair would be 24,000 AU away from δ2 Lyrae, and it would take 24,000 years for it to make an orbit.
-The two stars in the BC system take at least 10,500 years to make an orbit and are separated by 600AU.
+The two stars in the BC system take at least 10,500 years to make an orbit and are separated by 600 AU.

+Delta2 Lyrae was once thought to form a visual binary with the star Delta1 Lyrae, but it does not, only appearing to do so if seen from Earth's direction.